California Law AB 1173

 Section 409A of the Internal Revenue Code covers deferred compensation arrangements where the right to compensation arises in one year, but payment is not made until a later year.
-This can capture severance agreements, stock options, and many forms of equity compensation such as restricted stock units.
+Section 409A’s parameters can capture severance agreements, stock options, and many forms of equity compensation such as restricted stock units.
 If the deferred compensation arrangement does not comply with the stringent requirements of Section 409A, the taxpayer may need to recognize the income before any compensation is actually received and, in addition to regular income tax, will be charged a 20% tax penalty at the Federal level.

 California Tax Code Section 17501